 Our Adjustment Counseling program provides individual and couples therapy services to people who are struggling with the hopelessness and emotional paralysis that are often associated with vision loss.
 Our MSW therapist will meet with you by phone and support you through the challenges of adjusting to vision loss.
-They will encourage you toward renewed independence through new and proven coping strategies.
+He will encourage you toward renewed independence through new and proven coping strategies.
 As a person who has experienced substantial vision loss, our therapist will work with you to build a toolbox of skills that will provide new ways to accomplish your daily and long-term goals.

 Contact Us for more information.

 IlanaRei Goss, MSW, LICSW is a graduate of the Smith College School of Social Work who has been working in the field for over 15 years.
 She provides psychotherapy to adolescents and adults, including couples.
 Her main clinical focuses are working with people who identify with a gender or sexual minority (LGBTQIA), as well as people with disabilities, especially visual impairment.

 As someone who has experienced vision loss herself, she believes that her empathy and understanding make her uniquely qualified to provide therapy for others experiencing vision loss and their loved ones.
 Her office is located in Jamaica Plain, two blocks from the Orange Line, and her building is handicapped accessible.
 She takes Blue Cross Blue Shield, Tufts, Beacon Health Strategies and Medicare.